rusito-23/simpsons-characters-class/README.md

 ## Model

-The model is a simple Convolutional Neural Network with the following structure:
+The model is a Convolutional Neural Network, with 6 Conv2D's and MaxPooling.

-- Convolutional layer + RELU
-- Dropout + Batch Normalization
-- Convolutional layer + RELU
-- Max Pooling layer
-- Dropout + Batch Normalization
-- Structure above repeated 3 times ...
-- Flattening layer
-- (Dense + RELU + Dropout + Batch Normalization) x 2
-- Dense with SoftMax Activation
+The structure can be found [here](docs/model.png).

 ## Dataset